-With more than 150,000 square feet of space, the Mary Idema Pew Library is more than double the size of the former James H. Zumberge Library and has triple the seating capacity.
+With more than 150,000 square feet of space, the Mary Idema Pew Library is more than double the size of the former James H. Zumberge Library.

 The east side of the library is quiet and contemplative, while the west wing invites conversation and offers collaborative workspaces to support the way students learn today and to prepare them for tomorrow’s team-oriented work environments.

 A sound system projects programmed sound into collaboration zones so that students feel comfortable speaking in normal tones of voice.
 In quiet study areas, the system delivers white noise to mask sound and reduce distractions.

 The library offers several outdoor spaces, including an amphitheater on the north side of the building, patio seating next to the café, and a reading garden on the third floor.
 There is also a variety of unique and enticing indoor environments.

 In the Mary Idema Pew Library, each element in the space—29 types of seating, a variety of tables and equipment, mobile and floor-to-ceiling whiteboards, and objects that stimulate creativity—has been chosen to help students make the space their own.

 Rising up alongside the Cook Carillon Clock Tower, the Mary Idema Pew Library offers remarkable views of campus, the ravines, and the surrounding area.

 The library showcases GVSU’s commitment to sustainable progress, and was awarded LEED Platinum, the highest LEED Certification.
 The building is expected to use less than 50% of the energy normally required of a building this size.

 Study rooms accommodate groups of 1 to 3, and are reservable online.
 Students can also create a room on-the-fly in any of the collaborative areas.

 The library has two rooms for library instruction: a traditional computer lab as well as a lab designed for high-tech collaboration.
 Both labs are open to students when not reserved for formal instruction.